Skip to main content

 Notification Channels

-Notification channels send approval requests to external platforms.
+Notification channels send approval requests and webhook lifecycle events to external platforms.
 Approvers can approve or reject directly from their email inbox, Slack workspace, Telegram chat, or WhatsApp conversation.
+Webhook channels can also receive machine-readable payment execution and Conto Pay request events for agents and back-office systems.

 How It Works